- Is ‘being organised’ an innate personal attribute, or is it a skill that can be learned?

 - Does it even really make that much difference to being successful in a teaching career?

-The key is about maintaining personal levels of comfort and control.
-Some people really struggle to control their physical environments to the extent that they become stressed or paralysed by disorganisation and clutter, and this then becomes a real problem.
-This blog about some of the roots and impacts of being unable to get or stay sufficiently organised.
+The key to organisation is about maintaining personal levels of comfort and control.
+Some people struggle to control their physical environments to the extent that they become stressed or paralysed by disorganisation and clutter, which becomes a real problem.

-This organisation can assist – and even if you are not chronically disorganised, you may find some useful suggestions and resources.
+This organisation can assist with organising; even if you are not chronically disorganised, you may find some useful suggestions and resources.

-As to whether it’s important or even necessary to be well organised in order to succeed as a teacher, consider the following scenarios:
+Is it important or even necessary to be well organised to succeed as a teacher?
+Consider the following scenarios: